CPJKU/pers_bias/README.md

 # Personality Bias in Music Recommendation
-This repository accompanies the paper "[Personality Bias in Music Recommendation]()" by Alessandro B. Melchiorre, Eva Zangerle, Markus Schedl published at RecSys 2020.
+This repository accompanies the paper "[Personality Bias in Music Recommendation]" by Alessandro B. Melchiorre, Eva Zangerle, Markus Schedl published at RecSys 2020.
 ## Installation